Restaurant in Kensington

 - paneer bhurjee

-Vegetarians, there is a great variety including the meaty jackfruit kathal palak are on point.
+Vegetarians, there is a great variety including the meaty jackfruit kathal palak.
 The dishes range in their spice levels with some hitting the spicier end of the spectrum.
 Fear not, there is a raita station at hand with a range of plain or spiced yogurt accompaniments to temper the heat.
-There is also an impressive pickle selection (mango & ginger were our favourites) plus basmati rice.
-Also some beautifully presented watermelon/feta and bean salads.
+There is also an impressive pickle selection plus basmati rice.

 If you have space head to the dessert station for a range of fresh fruit and zingy, moist lemon cake.
-We also had the halwa, melt in the mouth and sugary sweet Indian fave gulab jaman, gulab jaman cheesecake, kulfi (mango & coconut Indian ice cream) and kheer which was perfectly cooked and topped with pretty dried rose petals.
-There is a great selection and we would advise getting a little of everything as they are handily served in mini sizes.
+We also had the halwa, melt in the mouth and sugary sweet Indian fave gulab jaman, gulab jaman cheesecake, kulfi (mango & coconut Indian ice cream).
+The kheer was perfectly cooked and topped with pretty dried rose petals.
+There is a great selection and we would advise getting a little of everything!

 Tea and coffee is included with the weekend brunch.
 We additionally ordered a fresh orange juice and a mango lassi which was sweet and yoghurt-y.

 Bombay Brasserie restaurant in Kensington is a great spot for weekend brunch.
-Expect an exciting variety of food, crisp white table linens, relaxed atmosphere, beautiful interiors and attentive service.
-At £37pp it is on the pricier side so perhaps better for a special occasion.
+Expect an exciting variety of food, a relaxed atmosphere, beautiful interiors and attentive service.
+At £37pp it is on the pricier side so perhaps one for a special occasion.

 East London Girl: Bombay Brasserie